Malta Citizenship by Investment

 - Citizenship by birth: this was very complex historically due to Malta’s independence in 1964, and it is not straightforward now but a child born in Malta after 1989 with at least one parent who is Maltese will be considered a Maltese citizen

-- Citizenship by naturalisation: a foreign citizen or stateless person may apply for citizenship by naturalisation provided they:some text
+- Citizenship by naturalisation: a foreign citizen or stateless person may apply for citizenship by naturalisation provided they:

 - have been resident in Malta for the preceding 12 months